 - Lockdown limiting access to brick-and-mortar stores

-- Improved technology enabling better online shopping experience
+- Improved technology enabling a better online shopping experience

 - Evolution of easy and fast online payment methods